Welcome to today's edition of the Rush 24-7 podcast.

 Republicans want to take away patients' rights that they already have.

-Well by the way, it's a lame effort, Dingy Harry, to try for the Obama uh reverb and echo there.
+By the way, it's a lame effort, Dingy Harry, to try for the Obama reverb and echo there.

-Every time I listen to Dingy Harry, I I want to clear my throat.
+It just doesn't, with your anemic voice, every time I listen to Dingy Harry, I want to clear my throat.

-So how did you know that 80% of the American people want us to or want the law left alone?
+So did you know that 80% of the American people want us to want the law left alone?

-Here's Mitch McConnell uh on the floor of the Senate yesterday.
+Here's Mitch McConnell on the floor of the Senate yesterday.

 It's not every day that you get a second chance on a big decision after you know all the facts.